Graham Moss: Football career

-Outside Football
+Outside football

 Moss attended Hollywood Senior High School and later graduated with an Associateship in Civil Engineering from the West Australian Institute of Technology in 1971.
 Moss has served in various administration roles.
 He was the inaugural chief executive officer of the West Australian Sports Centre Trust from 1986 to 2008.
-The Trust, now VenuesWest, owns and manages major sport, entertainment and recreation venues on behalf of the Government of Western Australia.
-He was also the CEO of Tourism WA between 2008 and 2011, and is now a project management consultant for Auzcorp Pty Ltd, who are a property developer and services provider to the Pilbara Region of WA.
+The Trust, now VenuesWest, owns and manages major sports, entertainment and recreation venues on behalf of the Government of Western Australia.
+He was also the CEO of Tourism WA between 2008 and 2011, and is now a project management consultant for Auzcorp Pty Ltd, which is a property developer and services provider to the Pilbara Region of WA.
 Moss still lives in Perth, Western Australia.

 Moss was honoured with Life Membership at Essendon in March 2015.

 Champions of Essendon

 In 2002 an Essendon panel ranked him at 17 in their Champions of Essendon list of the 25 greatest players ever to have played for Essendon.